finos/perspective/docs/md/concepts.md

     "name": ["a", "b", "c", "d"]
 });

-// Create a view showing just the `name` column const view = table.view({
+// Create a view showing just the `name` column. const view = table.view({
     columns: ["name"]
 });

+// Now you have a `View`!
+Get your data! const json = await view.to_json();

+// Delete the Query!
+view.delete();
 ```

-A `View` is guaranteed to contain the latest state
-of the `Table`: a `View` created before its `Table` was updated with
-new data will always contain the updated dataset, and all aggregates, pivots,
-etc. will be recalculated to include the updated dataset.

-The `Table` does not offer any query, transformation, or
-serialization methods; all such operations are achieved by creating a `View`
-with the desired query, and then serializing the data from the `View`.
-This
-design decouples data loading with data querying, which means `View`s are
-extremely cheap to create.

-Like the `Table`, `View`s are immutable after creation, and a new `View` should
-be created for each new query on the `Table`.
+`View` objects are immutable with respect to the arguments provided to the
+`view()` method;  to change these parameters, you must create a new `View` on
+the same `Table`.  `View`s are live with respect to the `Table`'s data however,
+and will (within a conflation window) update with the latest state as its
+parent's state updates, including incrementally recalculating all aggregates,
+pivots, filters, etc.

 ### Schema